NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Ancient history, island paradise, and a surprisingly affordable Mediterranean life 300+ Days of Sunshine, Genuine Affordability, Living History are among the top reasons expats choose Greece.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Greece straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Greece — straight to your inbox.